LuisdelaVega/MatchUp/README.md

 + Parameters
     + organization (required, string, `NeptunoLabs`) ...
 The name of the Organization.
-    + username (required, string, `test01`) ...
-The username of the member to be added.
+    + username (required, string, `papaluisre`) ...
+The username of the User to be added.
     + owner (optional, boolean, `true`) ...
-Indicate if the member to be added also owns the Organizaiton.
+Indicate if the user to be added also owns the Organizaiton.

 + Request (application/json; charset=utf-8)

     + Headers

-            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6InRlc3QwMSIsImlhdCI6MTQyODA4OTI2OH0.5_ljyhOW2FgLhZ4x_y5XHOwJYSTYEql9dDrKugfsD-c
+            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Im9sbGlkYWIiLCJpYXQiOjE0Mjg0NTY3NTF9.tvWGCFgqc7l199fWpEdq6mecsyoajU1wC-HEAB37PNY

 + Response 200 (text/html; charset=utf-8)

-        User: test01 has been promoted
+        User: papaluisre has been promoted

 + Response 201 (text/html; charset=utf-8)

-        User: test01 has been added
+        User: papaluisre has been added

 + Response 400 (application/json; charset=utf-8)